areding/blog/content/posts/tianjindumplings.md

 {{< figure src="/images/tianjinbaozi.jpg" alt="A basket of baozi." caption="一笼包子" >}}

-One time, feeling adventurous, I tried to order soup buns (sometimes known as soup dumplings in English), but I thought they were called 小笼包 (xiǎo lóng bāo, little basket buns).
+One time, feeling adventurous, I tried to order soup buns (also known as soup dumplings in English), but I thought they were called 小笼包 (xiǎo lóng bāo, little basket buns).
 2 minutes later I received my usual order of non-soup buns.
 Now that I'm translating this menu, I see why.
 Here they call them 汤包 (tāng bāo, literally, soup buns).
 Also my pronunciation was probably terrible.
 I'll try ordering 汤包 next time and see what happens.

 Anyways, to improve my vocabulary and maybe help out other people heading to China, I'm planning on doing a series of posts translating menus at places I've been to in China.
 I won't be able to post pictures of all the food, since I can't order everything, but you can image-search the Chinese names for most items and see what they look like.

 Here's the menu (notice the green WeChat Pay and blue AliPay QR codes):